plerohellec/logfile_interval/README.md

   puts record.class # LineParser::AccessLog
 end
 ```
-**Note**: the LogfileSet iterators always starts with the most recent file.
+**Note**: the LogfileSet iterators advances in the order of logfiles enumerator.
+If the enumerator is ascending, the builder will yield intervals in ascending order and vice-versa.

 ### Aggregate lines into intervals
 ```ruby